Security settings

 Authentication key management

-NAVER Cloud Platform allows you to control various features of services provided with APIs.
+NAVER Cloud Platform allows you to control the various features of the provided services with APIs.
 You can register, edit, delete, and search data after entering action-specific parameters.
 You can also utilize them to run services and automate operation tools.
-These APIs are issued to each member by setting the API authentication key, which is a user identification tool, as a pair of access key and secret key so that only users with permissions can call them.
-Therefore, if the API authentication key is leaked to a third party, they can arbitrarily alter or search resources which may cause serious security problems.
+These APIs are issued to each member by organizing the API authentication key, which is a user identification tool, into a pair of access key and secret key so that only users with permissions can call them.
+Therefore, if the API authentication key is leaked to a third party, the resources can be arbitrarily changed or searched, resulting in serious security problems.

-Therefore, we recommend you to have the API authentication key issued from a sub account, not your main account with all permissions, and periodically replacing it to prevent leakage.
-We recommend you to have the issued authentication key suspended or deleted for security if you don't use API authentication key, or it is suspected to be stolen.
+Therefore, we recommend issuing the API authentication key from the sub account, not the main account with all the permissions, and periodically replacing it to prevent leakage.
+If the API authentication key is not used or is suspected to have been stolen, we recommend suspending its use or deleting it for security reasons.

-You can create, suspend, or delete an API authentication key to minimize security threats as follows.
+To create, stop, or delete API authentication keys to minimize security threats, follow these steps:

-2. Click Login at the upper right of the NAVER Cloud Platform portal.
+2. Click Login at the upper right of NAVER Cloud Platform portal.

 5. Enter the current password one more time to protect your information, then click the [OK] button.